 LifeFlight medical crews perform medical procedures in the aircraft including:

 Emergency Department attending physicians at Vanderbilt Hospital provide medical control.
 Specialty physicians from areas such as toxicology, obstetrics, neonatology, neurosurgery, and cardiology can be reached at all times during transport.

-All rotor wing carrier transportation services are provided by Air Methods Corporation.
+All air carrier transportation services are provided by Air Methods Corporation.
 All medical staffing, patient care and clinical services is provided by Vanderbilt University Medical Center.